 - Press straight down on the sternum at least 2 inches (5 centimeters).
 Do not push your hands forward when you press down.
 Go only up and down.
 The compressions should be constant and equal.
 This means that it should take the same amount of time to press down as it does to go back up.
 Allow the chest to relax completely between compressions.
 This allows blood to come back into the heart before you compress again.
 Leave your hands on the person's chest in the correct hand position between compressions.

-- Do 30 chest compressions at a rate of at least 100 every minute (2 per second).
+- Do 30 chest compressions at a rate of at least 100 to 120 every minute (2 per second).
 Push hard and push fast.
 Hard, fast compressions are more likely to keep the person's brain and heart alive.
 Count the compressions out loud to help you do them at a steady, even speed.

-To open the person's airway:
+How to open the person's airway:

-To give rescue breaths:
+How to give rescue breaths:

 - Gently pinch the person's nose closed.
 This stops air from escaping through the nose.
 Take a deep breath and put your lips around the person's mouth, making an airtight seal.